-For over fifty years, General Colin L. Powell, USA (Ret.) has devoted his life to public service.
-Having held senior military and diplomatic positions across four presidential administrations, General Powell’s deep commitment to democratic values and freedom has been felt throughout the world.
+For over fifty years, General Colin L. Powell, USA (Ret) has devoted his life to public service.
+Having held senior military and diplomatic positions across four presidential administrations, Powell’s deep commitment to democratic values and freedom has been felt throughout the world.

-Under President George W. Bush, General Powell was appointed the 65th Secretary of State and was unanimously confirmed by the U.S. Senate.
-As Secretary of State, he led the State Department in major efforts to address and solve regional and civil conflicts – in the Middle East, Sudan, Congo and Liberia, in the Balkans, Cyprus, Haiti, Northern Ireland, Afghanistan and Iraq, and elsewhere.
-In all areas, he used the power of diplomacy to build trust, forge alliances and then help transform these unstable regions into areas where societies and cultures have the potential to prosper.
+Under President George W. Bush, Powell was appointed the 65th Secretary of State and was unanimously confirmed by the U.S. Senate.
+As Secretary of State, he led the State Department in major efforts to address and solve regional and civil conflicts.
+He used the power of diplomacy to build trust, forge alliances and then help transform these unstable regions into areas where societies and cultures have the potential to prosper.
 He also worked at the forefront of American efforts to advance economic and social development worldwide.

-Among the many U.S. Military awards and decorations General Powell has received are the Defense Distinguished Service Medal (with 3 Oak Leaf Clusters), the Army Distinguished Service Medal (with Oak Leaf Cluster), Defense Superior Service Medal, Legion of Merit (with Oak Leaf Cluster), Soldier’s Medal, Bronze Star Medal and the Purple Heart.
-His civil awards include two Presidential Medals of Freedom, the President’s Citizens Medal, the Congressional Gold Medal and the Secretary of Energy Distinguished Service Medal.
-In addition, he has also received awards from over two-dozen countries to include a French Legion of Honor and an honorary knighthood bestowed by H.M.
-Queen Elizabeth II of Great Britain.
+Among the many U.S. Military awards and decorations Powell has received are the Defense Distinguished Service Medal (with 3 Oak Leaf Clusters), the Army Distinguished Service Medal (with Oak Leaf Cluster), Defense Superior Service Medal, Legion of Merit (with Oak Leaf Cluster), Soldier’s Medal, Bronze Star Medal and the Purple Heart.

-General Powell is the Founder of the Colin L. Powell Center for Leadership and Service at his alma mater, the City College of New York.
-The Center is student-focused with a mission to develop a new generation of publicly engaged leaders.
-He is the Founder and Chairman Emeritus of the America’s Promise Alliance, dedicated to forging a strong and effective partnership alliance committed to seeing that children have the fundamental resources they need to succeed.
+Powell is the Chair of the Board of Visitors of the Colin Powell School for Civic and Global Leadership at his alma mater, the City College of New York (CCNY).
+The Powell School was inaugurated May of 2013 and stands alongside CCNY’s other premiere named schools.
+He is the Founder and Chairman Emeritus of the America’s Promise Alliance, dedicated to forging strong and effective partnership alliance committed to seeing that children have the fundamental resources they need to succeed.